Kitware/HPCCloud/docs/usage/trad-cluster.md

 # Traditional Clusters

-Traditional clusters, or simply "clusters" in this document.
-Are machines that you can provision and run yourself.
+Traditional clusters, or simply "clusters" in this document typically involve physical hardware dedicated to running simulations within the host operating system.

 ## Creating